 Businesses Get Customized Hazard-Readiness Scores and Recommendations

-The research reserve administered a self-assessment for businesses to become more resilient in the face of hazardous weather.
+The Takeaway: The research reserve administered a self-assessment for businesses to become more resilient in the face of hazardous weather.

 Thirty-six Kennebunk and Kennebunkport beach-based businesses are better prepared for future hazards following self-assessments that gave each company a customized tourism-resilience score and recommended actions for improvement.
 Business leaders will meet with the project team one year later to measure their progress.
 (Previously a “bomb cyclone” windstorm cut power for days to 480,000 residents and companies, driving home the need for this assessment.)